er0ck/blacksquirreldotcom/README.md

 [The Black Squirrel Cabin](http://www.mthoodrent.com/Unit/Details/112470) is a cozy modern pioneer cabin in Government Camp, OR.
 Sleeps 8.
-Just a short walk to the Timberline shuttle and town, on a quiet private road with a tree-top hot tub that backs up to Mt Hood National Forest.
+Just a short walk to the Timberline shuttle and town, on a quiet private road, with a tree-top hot tub up that backs up to Mt Hood National Forest.